Cathedral Basilica of the Sacred Heart (Newark): Visit by Pope John Paul II and cathedral's elevation to basilica

+During Pope John Paul II's visit to the United States in 1995, he celebrated evening prayer at the cathedral.
+At this occasion, the Cathedral of the Sacred Heart was elevated to a minor basilica to become the Cathedral Basilica of the Sacred Heart.
+This was said to be at the suggestion of Theodore McCarrick.

+Twenty-first century events

+In 2017, Cardinal Tobin welcomed a pilgrimage of LGBTQ Catholics to the cathedral basilica.

+Additional history

 Planning for the church

 The Cathedral of the Sacred Heart was proposed in 1859 by James Roosevelt Bayley, the Bishop of Newark, just six years after his appointment by Pope Pius IX.
 In 1870, Bishop Bailey sent architect Jeremiah O'Rourke and Monsignor George Hobart Doane to Europe to view various cathedrals.

 Proposed sites included a corner at High and Kinney Streets and an alternate at South and Broad Streets.
 However, the current site, next to Branch Brook Park in the Forest Hill section of Newark's North Ward, was chosen.
 Bayley waited to buy the land until the site was recommended by O'Rourke, the architect of the planned cathedral; and Monsignor Doane.
 Doane liked the current site because it "commands a view of the Orange Mountains on the west and the Newark Valley, the hills of Staten Island, and New York on the east."
 The property purchase was completed January 2, 1871, for US$60,000.

 In 1872, Bayley was elevated to Archbishop of Baltimore and the project was handed over to the new bishop, Michael Corrigan.
 Corrigan ordered the excavation of the site in 1875 and 1876.
 In 1881, the project was handed over to yet another new bishop, Winand Wigger.

 The City of Newark wanted to buy the site for the new Newark High School in 1896 but was rejected by Wigger.
 As the plans moved on, Wigger erected a temporary church under the same name on February 15, 1889.
 In July 1897, a fundraiser was started to build the cathedral.
 O'Rourke was chosen to design an English-Irish gothic design.
 In accepting the commission, O'Rourke pledged to Wigger that the work would be "a labor of love and not of fees and profits."

 Construction

 Early stages

 Following groundbreaking in January 1898, the cornerstone was laid on June 11, 1899.
 O'Rourke wanted to get the walls and towers built first and selected a Vermont Rockport granite as the exterior stone.
-By 1902, the walls then stood 50-feet at the nave and ambulatory, with the first four tiers of the front towers under construction.
+By 1902, the walls then stood 50 feet at the nave and ambulatory, with the first four tiers of the front towers under construction.
 Wigger died on January 5, 1901, and the new bishop, John Joseph O'Connor, asked O'Rourke to cut costs not to exceed a price tag of US$1 million.